Helping coaches start conversations

 “These are such sensitive, emotionally charged topics—coaches need to know how to present them in a way that’s respectful and open, and how to respond when athletes share,” says Rapada, who has volunteered with Coaching Corps and worked as a youth gymnastics coach in high school and college.
 “This is how we can start changing the culture of sports.”

-Rapada will present Beyond the Game to the public at the 2019 LDT Expo on July 26.
+Rapada presented Beyond the Game to the public at the 2019 LDT Expo on July 26.